Skip to Content

 Seasoning Choices

-Plain old salt and pepper work great.
+Plain old salt and black pepper work great.
 Do taste before adding salt, especially if using commercial tomato juice as they tend to be quite salty on their own.

 Caraway seeds combined with cabbage is a rather classic flavor.
 However, it’s not always everyone’s favorite feel free to skip it if desired.